 Sullen rain simmers, pretends to slalom and surrenders,

-thoughts smother the sapless jelly of life.
-It is the
+Arid thoughts smother the sapless stalks of life.

-Month of August, the fat middle of unrelenting viruses,
+It is the month of August, the fat middle of

 it’s nowhere as dead as it is nowhere as living.